KDE/digikam-doc/asset_management/data_protection.rst

 In general and contrary to intuition or ecological considerations, running a hard drive permanently results in a longer lifetime than switching it on and off all the time.
 It has even been reported that aggressive power management spinning down the drive can harm it quickly.
 Making it working hard shortens the lifetime somewhat.
 The worst factors for HDD probably are vibrations, shocks, and cold temperatures.

 If your disk is making weird noises, normal file recovery software isn’t going to work.
 Do a quick backup if that is going to happen to you.
 (Use dd utility if possible, not a normal file backup since dd reads in a smooth, spiraling stream from beginning to end and doesn't stress the mechanics).
-There are specialist companies that can recover data from otherwise destroyed drive, but they are costly, plan for 2000$ minimum charge.
+There are specialist companies that can recover data from otherwise destroyed drive, but they are very expensive.

 Linux `SmartMonTools <https://en.wikipedia.org/wiki/Smartmontools>`_ suite allows to query the storage hardware devices for future failure.
 We highly recommend to use this kind of tool on your computer.